-Michael Burcin (BUR-sin) was named the men's golf coach at Wisconsin on May 31, 2011, after seven years at the University of South Carolina.
-Burcin, who was recently named an assistant coach for Team USA at the 2011 Palmer Cup, has been an assistant for the men's golf program at South Carolina since the spring of 2005.
+Michael Burcin (BUR-sin) was named the men's golf coach at Wisconsin on May 31, 2011, after seven years at the University of South Carolina where he served as an assistant for the men's golf program at South Carolina since the spring of 2005.

 "My goal is to develop a program that competes at a high level in the Big Ten Conference.
 If you are able to do that, because of the quality of the conference, you set yourself up to be a player on the national scene."